publiclab/spectral-workbench.js/README.md

 ````

-This assumes monochrome input, although if you're using a [Public Lab webcam-based spectrometer](https://publiclab.org/wiki/spectrometer), you'll be dealing with RGB data.
+This assumes monochrome input with units `[nanometers, 0-255]`, although if you're using a [Public Lab webcam-based spectrometer](https://publiclab.org/wiki/spectrometer), you'll be dealing with RGB data.

 For a working example of an array-based spectrum see: https://publiclab.github.io/spectral-workbench.js/examples/array.html